 Here’s the truth – DBAs have pretty much always been part of DevOps.
 That’s because most already do Dev tasks.
-Things like writing SQL, performance tuning, doing Object Analysis and reporting and they already do Ops tasks like configuring servers, running backups and restores, and tuning the OS, network and storage.
+Things like writing SQL, SQL Server performance tuning, doing Object Analysis and reporting and they already do Ops tasks like configuring servers, running backups and restores, and tuning the OS, network and storage.

 The main change is that DevOps often pits application developers against infrastructure teams over stability and performance issues.
 Dev and Ops have different priorities that require a fine balancing act.

 There are two sides to this story.
 The Dev side of the house is measured on how quickly and reliably they can get changes into production.
 Their goal is to develop code to spec as fast as possible, get it into production and keep those changes coming.

 Ops is concerned with making sure that things don’t break when you take your eye off them.
 It’s about all the fundamentals that keep the lights on and the data moving.

 DBAs have a big role to play in merging Dev and Ops.
 In fact, it’s a big opportunity for DBAs to grow into this emerging role of DevOps engineer, including monitoring and optimizing SQL server performance.